CelliesProjects/FFatSensor/README.md

 #include <OneWire.h>
 #include <Task.h>
 #include <FFat.h>
-#include <FFatSensor.h>  // 0.
+#include <FFatSensor.h>  // 1.
 Include the libraries.

 #define FORMAT_FS false /*WILL FORMAT FFAT! set to true to format FFat.*/

 /* Should be compiled with a FFat partition in Tools>Partition scheme */

-FFatSensor sensor;  // 1.
-Make an instance.
+FFatSensor sensor;  // 2.
+Make an object.

 void setup() {
   Serial.begin( 115200 );